-To operate effectively, our economy needs functional transport and digital infrastructure, an energy grid that has capacity for new connections and places for people to work:
+To operate effectively, our economy needs functional transport and digital infrastructure, energy supply and an energy grid that has capacity for new connections and places for people to work:

-- Congestion and inadequate transport infrastructure constrain growth by: - Reducing the distance that people are prepared to travel to work - therefore affecting the size of the labour market - Hampering access to markets 0 - Affecting health 0 - Increasing emissions - Digital connectively plays a key role in improving productivity and addressing environmental challenges.
-COVID-19 demonstrated the absolute necessity to have reliable, resilient and up to date digital infrastructure - A constrained electricity grid means that new connections (for both energy supply such as renewable projects and energy demand such as homes and businesses) can be prohibitively expensive - Insufficient employment sites mean that businesses can't expand or relocate into the area.
+- congestion and inadequate transport infrastructure constrain growth by: - reducing the distance that people are prepared to travel to work - therefore affecting the size of the labour market - hampering access to markets 0 - affecting health 0 - increasing emissions - digital connectively plays a key role in improving productivity and addressing environmental challenges.
+COVID-19 demonstrated the absolute necessity to have reliable, resilient and up to date digital infrastructure - lack of power and energy is already constraining economic ٠ development and a constrained electricity grid means that new connections (for both energy supply such as renewable projects and energy demand such as homes and businesses) can be prohibitively expensive - insufficient employment sites mean that businesses can't expand or relocate into the area.